Alokkumar-8467/Docker/README.md

 COPY : Copies files or directories from <src> and adds them to the filesystem of the container at the path <dest>

-While "RUN" is executed in the container, "COPY" is exectued on the host
+While "RUN" is executed in the container, "COPY" is exectued on the host.

+WORKDIR : Sets the working directory for all following commands.
+Like changing into a directory: "cd...."

 ```